"What are anxiety medications and how do they work?

 What is the most important information I should know about buspirone (Buspar)?

-Do not this medication if you are allergic to buspirone, or if you have used an MAO inhibitor such as isocarboxazid (Marplan), phenelzine (Nardil), rasagiline (Azilect), selegiline (Eldepryl, Emsam), or tranylcypromine (Parnate) within the past 14 days.
-Serious, life-threatening side effects can occur if you take buspirone before the MAO inhibitor has cleared from your body.
+Do not use buspirone if you have used an MAO inhibitor such as furazolidone (Furoxone), isocarboxazid (Marplan), phenelzine (Nardil), rasagiline (Azilect), selegiline (Eldepryl, Emsam, Zelapar), or tranylcypromine (Parnate) in the last 14 days.
+A dangerous drug interaction could occur, leading to serious side effects.

-Grapefruit and grapefruit juice may interact with buspirone and lead to potentially dangerous effects.
+Grapefruit and grapefruit juice may interact with buspirone and lead to unwanted side effects.
 Discuss the use of grapefruit products with your doctor.
-Do not increase or decrease the amount of grapefruit products in your diet without first talking to your doctor.

 Buspirone is usually taken for only a short time.
 Do not take this medication for longer than 4 weeks without your doctor's advice.